clojuredocs/guides/articles/ecosystem/development_tools.md

 ## Editors & IDEs

-Editors and IDEs are listed below in alphabetical order.
+Editors and IDEs listed below are in alphabetical order.

 ### Eclipse

-[Eclipse](http://www.eclipse.org/) is a large industrial-strength Java-based IDE with support available for Clojure.
+[Eclipse](http://www.eclipse.org/) is an industrial-strength Java-based IDE.

 See our [Eclipse tutorial](../tutorials/eclipse.html) for more info.